lumeland/lume.land/docs/core/processors.md

 );
 ```

-## Extensions
+## How processors and preprocessors work

 Both processors and preprocessors are tied to file extensions (`.html`, `.js`
 etc).
 To decide if a page must use a registered processor or preprocessor, Lume
 search this extension in the input file (like `.md` or `.njk`) or the output
 file (like `.html` or `.css`).

+Another interesting thing is they are executed in the same order they are
-This means that you can create processors to
+defined.
+This allows to chain different processors to the same file extension.
-modify a page based in the extension of the input file, not only the output.
+For example: two processors to the `.css` extension, one to compile the code and
+other to minify.

 ## Global (pre)processors